CrowdStrike/ember-headless-table/docs/demos/lots-of-data/index.md

 In this demo, 6 columns x 200 rows are updating as quickly as requestAnimationFrame allows.

-Note that while the the table rows are virtualized, the data backing them is sill updating.
+Note that while the the table rows are virtualized, the data backing them is still updating.